Leadership Statements

 Our understanding of hazing has evolved significantly over time.

 Hazing exploits our innate desire for connection and belonging, often leading to lasting negative effects on individuals’ physical and emotional wellbeing.
-The good news is that 91% of Cornell students agree it’s never acceptable to humiliate or intimidate new members of a group, team, or organization.
+The good news is that the vast majority of Cornell students agree it’s never acceptable to humiliate or intimidate new members of a group, team, or organization.

 As Assistant Vice President of Student Health and Wellbeing, I am committed to advancing health and wellbeing across our campus.
 Each of us has a role to play in cultivating a sense of belonging and creating a healthy environment at Cornell.
 I encourage you to reflect on how you can contribute to fostering a positive and inclusive culture within the groups, teams and organizations you belong to at Cornell.